ResearchComputing/Documentation/docs/storage/petalibrary/rclone.md

 ## Configure rclone

 The rclone application will require you to configure endpoints.
 Once your endpoints are configured, you can copy data to/from your local system to configured endpoints.
 Please note that rclone should only ever be connected to an RC Data Transfer Node (DTN).
 Because of this, we will configure an sftp endpoint in rclone that points to RC's DTN hosts.
 You must be connected to [CU's Network](https://oit.colorado.edu/services/network-internet-services/vpn) for this connection to work.
-For more information on DTN nodes, [check out our documentation on data transfers.](../../compute/data-transfer.md)
+For more information on DTNs, [check out our documentation on data transfers.](../../compute/data-transfer.md)

 In this example we use rclone to create an sftp endpoint with the following settings:
 ```
 name: cu_rc_dtn
 type: sftp
-host: dtn-data.rc.int.colorado.edu
+host: dtn.rc.colorado.edu
-key_file = /Users/jesse/.ssh/rclone_ssh_key
 user = jesse
 ```
 The rclone application is interactive and will prompt you for all of the above information.
 Here is the ouput of an example interactive session when creating an endpoint with the above settings: